shanmugakarna/reinvent2014-scalable-site-management/opsworks-easy-deploy/README.md

 Once complete, it will move on to the next instance in the ELB and perform the same steps.

+This also supports the `update_cookbooks` command to update cookbooks before deployment

 The result is a 0 downtime deployment.

 ## Examples

+    easy_deploy.py update_cookbooks all --stack-name=teststack --layer-name=apiserver --comment="Rolling deployment to all apiservers" --timeout=300

     easy_deploy.py deploy --application=myapp rolling --stack-name=teststack --layer-name=apiserver --comment="Rolling deployment to all apiservers" --timeout=300

     easy_deploy.py deploy --application=myapp instances --stack-name=teststack --hosts=host1,host2 --comment="Deploy to host1 and host2"